TobiasPSP/doneland_sources/Projects/Secure AC Power/README.md

 The *rail meter* is designed to be used inside a *fuse box*.
 When you use it elsewhere, a proper housing is required.

-### Sample Housing
+### Design

-Since the device is not in plain view for the use case discussed here, no sophisticated housing was required.
-A *simple housing* can quickly be put together in *Fusion360* or any other CAD software:
+Since the device is not in plain view for the use case discussed here, no sophisticated housing is required, and a *simple protective housing* can quickly be put together in *Fusion360* or any other CAD software:

 <img src="images/housing_atorch_powerswitch.png" width="70%" height="70%" />

 ### 3D Printed Housing
-To print the housing using a *3D printer*, you can use the *STL files* below.
+To *3D print* the housing, use the *STL files* below.

 <img src="images/cura_atorch_print_housing.png" width="100%" height="100%" />

-* [Bottom:](materials/atorch_powermonitor_housing_bottom.stl) takes the *Atorch GR2PWS* component and provides room for *cable pull relief* (by using cable binders on both cable ends), and spared room for connecting both *Ground* wires.
+* [Bottom:](materials/atorch_powermonitor_housing_bottom.stl) takes the *Atorch GR2PWS* component and provides room for *friction cable pull relief* (by using cable binders on both cable ends), and spared room for connecting both *Ground* wires.
-* [Cover:](materials/atorch_powermonitor_housing_cover.stl): provides openings for ventilation, and an opening for the *Atorch GR2PWS screen and buttons*.
+* [Cover:](materials/atorch_powermonitor_housing_cover.stl) provides openings for ventilation, and an opening for the *Atorch GR2PWS screen and buttons*.

 Use four *M4* screws to secure both parts.
+You may want to use a drill to clean the first few millimeters of each hole from printing residue.

 > [!TIP]
 > Before you close the housing, mark the **L** line at the plug.
 This way, for *added safety* you can plug it into a socket in such a way that the switch cuts the *live line* and not the *neutral line*.